chocolatey/choco-wiki/ChocolateyFAQs.md

 Two ways your packages can become trusted:
 * You write the underlying software that the package installs.
 For instance the ReSharper package that comes directly from JetBrains.
 * You put in a lot of good packages and your packages will eventually become trusted.

+For a package to switch to trusted, a moderator must manually make the change.
+It is not an automated process.

 **Note:** Once everything is ready, all packages will go under automated verification and validation and be held for fixes if they don't pass, even trusted packages.